Origin of gentrification

 She noted that once started, gentrification can progress “rapidly until all or most of the original working class occupiers are displaced, and the whole social character of the district is changed.”
 As gentrification spread to other cities around the world, especially in the 1980s and 1990s, the term also surged in use to describe these urban transformations.

 Glass observed that although the middle class were “uplifting” the status and condition of previously run-down residential areas, gentrification was not a simple issue by any means.
 The displacement of poorer families and small businesses and the disappearance of their local culture and history were among the problematic outcomes of gentrification from the outset, and this continues to be a major point of debate today.
-So much so, that among some critics of gentrification the term is viewed as a code word for the destructive removal of the poor in urban neighborhoods.
+So much so, that among some critics of gentrification the term is viewed as a code word for the destructive removal of poor people, especially poor people of color, in urban neighborhoods.
 In light of this cultural history, it is important to keep the various connotations attached to gentrification ’s meaning in mind when using the term.

 Certain patterns emerged that highlight the interdependent relationship between restaurants and the numerous phases of urban gentrification.

 Marcos Carbajal, Inocencio’s son, and now a co-owner of Carnitas Uruapan, is torn over the gentrification of Pilsen.

 The third phase of the gentrification process is perhaps the most noticeable, but by then, intervention is difficult.

 Holistically, this will relieve some gentrification pressure.Single-Family Zoning’s Century of Supremacy in San Diego|Andrew Keatts|August 26, 2020|Voice of San Diego